 MTG's Final Fantasy set was stuffed with legendary creatures, but Vivi Ornitier is the real standout for Commander players.
 He grows more powerful every time you cast a non-creature spell, and that power in turn fuels an incredibly versatile mana-making ability.

 Vivi can be hard to keep in play due to his notoriety (he did terrible things in Standard) but on the bright side, his mana cost is so low that it shouldn't be too hard to bring him back.
 Keep him on the board long enough, and Vivi becomes a powerful attacker in his own right, but his real value lies in the win conditions you can create with the killer combination of free mana and pinging.
-A curiosity-type card also makes for unending card draw.
+A Curiosity-type card also makes this guy a card draw machine.

 Teval, the Balanced Scale

-Teval, the Balanced Scale offers fantastic value, especially when you consider that it's a precon commander.
+Teval, the Balanced Scale offers fantastic value, especially for a precon commander.
 This spicy spirit dragon has seen its popularity soar since Tarkir: Dragonstorm, and no wonder.
-It's a consistent source of land and tokens whose self-mill strategies are suitable for a variety of decks.
+It's a consistent source of land and tokens whose self-mill strategies synergize with a variety of decks.

 Obviously, a straightforward graveyard deck is the first place to go.
 You want cards entering and leaving your graveyard as often as possible to trigger Teval's ability.
 After that though, you could consider a lands-matter sub-theme, playing multiple lands a turn to stack up the triggers.
 You could look to get the most from your tokens with zombie tribal cards too.